-Fig. 7 (Panel A), shows see that the model produces a distribution shifted to the left toward lower values, not capturing the ozone for rural areas that are associated with higher concentrations of O_3 .
-Similarly, industrial suburban stations (Panel D) have a higher frequency of high concentrations (higher than 25 μ g m-3), as shown in the histogram (Panel D).
-Note that majority of stations measuring O_3 are background rural or background urban, with few stations in other categories.
-While with traffic urban (Panel F), where the model performs the worst, some modelled concentrations are much higher than observed measurements.
-This lack of fit may be explained because ozone is suppressed by new emissions of NO close to sources (traffic) which reduce the amount of O_3 in those station types.
+Figure 7a shows that the model produces a distribution shifted to the left toward lower values, not capturing the ozone for rural areas that are associated with higher concentrations of O_3 .
+Similarly, industrial suburban stations (panel d) have a higher frequency of high concentrations (higher than $25 \, \mu \mathrm{g \, m^{-3}}$), as shown in the histogram (panel d).
+Note that the majority of stations measuring O_3 are background rural or background urban, with few stations in other categories.
+With traffic urban (panel f), for which the model performs the worst, some modelled concentrations are much higher than observed measurements.
+This lack of fit may be explained because ozone is suppressed by new emissions of NO close to sources (traffic), which reduces the amount of O_3 at those station types.

-From the same figure (Panel C), as shown in the histogram for background urban stations, there is a high frequency of low concentrations (less than $10 \ \mu g \ m^{-3}$) at these stations that the model does not capture.
-This is consistent with the reaction of newly emitted NO from urban roadside that reduces the concentrations of ozone at urban areas.
-Based on the RMSE and NMB, the model is a middle performing model.
+From the same figure (panel c), as shown in the histogram for background urban stations, there is a high frequency of low concentrations (less than $10\,\mu g\,m^{-3}$) at these stations that the model does not capture.
+This is consistent with the reaction of newly emitted NO from urban roadside that reduces the concentrations of ozone in urban areas.
+Based on the RMSE and NMB, the model is a middle-performing model.
 As shown in Table 2, the majority of stations measuring O_3 belong to this type.

-As, we mentioned earlier that NO2 is short lived so it has large differences between sites near sources (roadside) and those further away.
-Based on the RMSE Model 2 (CA+ENV) performs better with lower NO2 concentrations than high values, and since these high NO2 values exist near to traffic, the model performs the worst with traffic urban stations as shown in Fig. 5 (Panel F).
-In contrast, the model best performance is associated with background rural stations that have the lowest NO2 concentrations.
+As we mentioned earlier, NO_2 is short-lived, so it has large differences between sites near sources (roadside) and those further away.
+Based on the RMSE, model 2 (CA+ENV) performs better with lower NO_2 concentrations than high values, and since these high NO_2 values exist near traffic, the model performs the worst with traffic urban stations as shown in Fig. 5f.
+In contrast, the model's best performance is associated with background rural stations that have the lowest NO_2 concentrations.

-$PM{2.5}$ and PM{10} have many varied sources so in roads and industrial sites it can be associated with local sources, for example widespread primary sources (direct emissions) and diffused secondary sources (i.e. produced in the atmosphere following emissions of precursor gases).
-Whilst PM concentrations are often greater at roadside (DEFRA LAQM , 2021), the particles can have lifetimes of several days in the atmosphere, meaning that they can be distributed widely.
-The larger particles are subject to greater loss via sedimentation, so $PM{2.5}$ is more evenly distributed than PM{10} (National Statistics, 2020).
-This behaviour can also be observed with Model 6 (Median) performance, where there are less variation with the model performance under different environment types compared to the variation of NO_2 and O_3 , as shown in Table 2.
+PM{2.5} and PM10 have many varied sources, so for roads and industrial sites they can be associated with local sources, for example widespread primary sources (direct emissions) and diffused secondary sources (i.e. produced in the atmosphere following emissions of precursor gases).
+Whilst PM concentrations are often greater at roadsides (DEFRA LAQM, 2016), the particles can have lifetimes of several days in the atmosphere, meaning that they can be distributed widely.
+The larger particles are subject to greater loss via sedimentation, so PM{2.5} is more evenly distributed than PM10

+(National Statistics, 2020).
+This behaviour can also be observed with model 6 (Median) performance, for which there is less variation in the model performance under different environment types compared to the variation of NO_2 and O_3 , as shown in Table 2.

-We also observed that the distributions of NO2, PM{2.5} and PM10 are skewed to lower concentrations which impact model performance at higher concentrations.
-All models perform worse for high concentrations with NO2, PM{2.5} and PM10 than O3, indicated by the width of the quantiles at high values as shown in Figs. 2 and 3.
-Similarly, for lower concentrations, these models tend to perform better for NO2, PM{2.5}, and PM10 than for O3.
-However, our selected models (model 6 (Median) and model 2 (CA+ENV)) are able to overcome this impact slightly.
+We also observed that the distributions of NO_2 , $PM{2.5}$, and PM{10} are skewed to lower concentrations, which impacts model performance at higher concentrations.
+All models perform worse for high concentrations of NO_2 , $PM{2.5}$, and PM{10} than O_3 , as indicated by the width of the quantiles at high values shown in Figs. 2 and 3.
+Similarly, for lower concentrations, these models tend to perform better for NO_2 , $PM{2.5}$, and PM{10} than for O_3 .
+However, our selected models (model 6, Median; model 2, CA+ENV) are able to overcome this impact slightly.